Why are quadratic normal volatility models analytically tractable?: A technical result

 \section{A technical result}

-The following lemma is used in the proof of Theorem~\ref{T QNV}: \begin{lemma}[Necessary condition for path-independence of integrals] Let $W = \{W_t\}_{t \geq 0}$ denote a Brownian motion and $\tau$ a stopping time of the form \eqref{E t1 tau} for some $a,b \in [-\infty, \infty]$ with $a <0 < b$.
+The following lemma is used in the proof of Theorem~\ref{T QNV}: \begin{lemma}[Necessary condition for path independence of integrals] Let $W = \{W_t\}_{t \geq 0}$ denote a Brownian motion and $\tau$ a stopping time of the form \eqref{E t1 tau} for some $a,b \in [-\infty, \infty]$ with $a <0 < b$.
 Let $h:(a,b) \rightarrow \R$ denote a continuous function and assume that